dalenhan/dalenhan.github.io/index.md

 ## Academic Service

-I have served as program committee member and external reviewer for several top-tier cryptography conferences and journal.
+I have served as program committee member and external reviewer for several cryptography conferences and journals.

 - Program committee member:
   **Inscrypt** 2021.